chriskelley514/Books/README.md

 IDs must be entered manually and are not auto-generated or checked for duplicates.

 License:
-This project is free to use for educational or personal purposes.
+This project is open source and free to use under the MIT License.